 Since mobile threats are increasing with each day, you need to look for ways to validate identities before granting access to just anybody to your cloud computing networks.
 The traditional methods aren’t helpful in preventing breaches anymore and you need something like a zero-trust framework.
 It keeps a check on every mobile phone, verifies user identities, checks the networks, detects threats and removes them if found any before granting access to any user.
 This is called keeping your network, cloud platforms and data safe and secure.

-If enterprises realize the importance of getting rid of passwords and develop frameworks like zero-trust to safeguard their cloud networks, mobile threats will reduce to a minimum and data of their organization will remain secure.
+If enterprises realise the importance of getting rid of passwords and develop frameworks like zero-trust to safeguard their cloud networks, mobile threats will reduce to a minimum and data of their organization will remain secure.
 After all, nobody wants security to be such a big deal, isn’t it?